-As a higher ed professional, I don’t even want to count how many things have changed within student recruitment in the past year.
-However, of all the enrollment management related items that have morphed, events — as a general category — are arguably those which have transitioned the most.
-Events have, for many offices, been the steadfast and stalwart calendar mainstays; at times acting as the central poles of planning, budgeting, and conversion.
+As a higher ed professional, I don’t even want to count how many things have changed within student recruitment since I got started in enrollment management.
+However, of all the admissions-related items that have morphed, events - as a general category - is arguably the one that has transitioned the most.
+Events have been, for many offices, the steadfast and stalwart calendar mainstays; at times acting as the central pillars of planning, budgeting, and conversion.
+However, some of the more recent recruitment cycles have led to a significant metamorphosis (or worse) of on-campus open houses, personal and group visits, admitted student days, and the like.

 Trait # 1 — It’s Not Too Late to Diversify Channels